locationtech/geomesa/docs/tutorials/broadcast-join.rst

 Now we're ready to join the two data sets.
 This is where we will make use of our geospatial UDFs. ``st_contains`` takes two geometries as input, and it outputs whether the second geometry lies within the first one.
-For more documentation and a full list of the UDFs we provide see :doc:`/user/spark/sparksql_functions`.
+For more documentation and a full list of the UDFs provided by GeoMesa see :doc:`/user/spark/sparksql_functions`.

 Using these two UDFs, we can build the following join query.